tsembp/tsembp/README.md

 <h3 align="center">A passionate and goal-driven Computer Science student</h3>

 - 🎓 2nd Year Computer Science student at the University of Cyprus
+- 📚 I’m currently deepening my knowledge in Computer Organization, enhancing my skills in C Programming, and exploring advanced Data Structures and Algorithms using Java.
+- 🎯 To strengthen my foundational knowledge in computer science and expand my skill set to tackle more complex technical challenges in the future.
 - 📫 How to reach me **panagiotistsembekis45@gmail.com**